Orr v. Orr: Judgment

-classifications by gender must serve important governmental objectives, and must be substantially related to achievement of those objectives."
+classifications by gender must serve important governmental objectives, and must be substantially related to achievement of those objectives.”

 Applying intermediate scrutiny, the Court determined that the statute was not substantially related to the stated purpose.

-The Court observed that a gender neutral statute would still have the effect of providing for needy women.
+The Court observed that a gender-neutral statute would still have the effect of providing for needy women.
 The Court further observed that the only difference created by the Alabama statute was to also provide support for well off women that did not need support, and to exclude needy men from support.

 Dissent

 The opinion had three dissenting votes, from Justices Powell, Rehnquist, and Burger.
 Powell wrote that the U.S. Supreme Court should abstain from addressing the constitutional questions, stating there were unsettled issues of state law that the Alabama Supreme Court should address before the U.S. Supreme Court weighs in.

+Justice Rehnquist's dissenting opinion was based on the fact that the applicant had been “a divorcee male who has never sought alimony, who is demonstrably not entitled to alimony even if he had, and who contractually bound himself to pay alimony to his former wife and did so without objection for over two years.”
+Concluding that he did not meet the "threshold determinants of the propriety of judicial intervention".